 Teacher Education Advising

 Teacher preparation is an upper-division professional program.
-During the freshman and sophomore years, students work toward fulfilling degree requirements, major and minor requirements, and prerequisite courses in education to permit application to the College of Education.
+During First-year and Sophomore year, students work toward fulfilling degree requirements, major and minor requirements, and prerequisite courses in education to permit application to the College of Education.

 Students will have two advisors (transfer students have the same dual advisors):

-- A faculty advisor in the student's teaching major
+- A faculty advisor in the student's content area major

 - A College of Education major faculty advisor